-Gilly has over 60 publications, including 13 edited and authored volumes.
+Gilly has over 65 publications, including 13 edited and authored volumes.
 Her research spans the fields of archaeology, heritage studies, Holocaust Studies and history, where her particular interest is in the Second World War in Europe.
-Her fieldwork currently focuses on the Channel Islands, where the German occupation has provided the subject of her last two books.
-Her latest monograph, Victims of Nazism in the Channel Islands: A Legitimate Heritage? will be published by Bloomsbury Academic in 2019.
+Her fieldwork currently focuses on the Channel Islands, where the German occupation has provided the subject of her most recent three books.
+Her latest monograph, Victims of Nazism in the Channel Islands: A Legitimate Heritage? was published by Bloomsbury Academic in 2019.
 Gilly has a particular research interest in wartime incarceration, internment and imprisonment.
 Previous volumes include 'Legacies of Occupation: Heritage, memory and archaeology' (Springer 2014), 'Protest, Defiance and Resistance in the Channel Islands: German Occupation 1940-1945'.
 Gilly is also active in various related heritage projects in the Channel Islands.
-Her most recent exhibition, 'On British Soil: Victims of Nazism in the Channel Islands' was shown at the Wiener Library in London in 2018; it will move to Guernsey Museum in 2019.
+Her most recent exhibition, 'On British Soil: Victims of Nazism in the Channel Islands' was shown at the Wiener Library in London in 2018 and in Guernsey in 2019.

 Gilly has also written a website, www.frankfallaarchive.org, which details the stories of all Channel Islanders deported to Nazi prisons and camps.